-3.4.4.4 Restricted Discretionary Activity - Transfer of Surface and Groundwater Take Permits s a restricted discretionary activity (requiring resource consent) subject to the following sandards and terms:
+3.4.4.4 Restricted Discretionary Activity - Transfer of Surface and Groundwater Take Permits is a restricted discretionary activity (requiring resource consent) subject to the following standards and terms:

-- Any transfer of a water permit that is unable to comply with Rule 3.4.4.3. or - The temporary or permanent transfer of the whole or part of a permit holder's interest in a water permit for the taking of groundwater
+- 1. Any transfer of a water permit that is unable to comply with Rule 3.4.4.3: or - 2.
+The temporary or permanent transfer of the whole or part of a permit holder's interest in a water permit for the taking of groundwater